 About our Expertise

-The Salmon Interactions Team work with government, industry and the broader community to inform and address issues of concern to Tasmanians.
+The Aquaculture Environment Team work with government, industry and the broader community to inform and address issues of concern to Tasmanians

 We have a highly skilled and capable field team, with access to boats that can operate out to 5 nautical miles from the coast.
-We can undertake field studies inshore and nearshore to evaluate potential interactions, impacts and recovery on the seabed, water column and adjacent reefs.
-Our modelling team can predict potential interactions, and we can advise on monitoring, management and mitigation strategies.
+We undertake field studies inshore and nearshore to evaluate potential interactions, impacts and recovery on the seabed, water column and adjacent reefs and seagrass beds.
+Our modelling team can predict potential interactions and we can advise on monitoring, management and mitigation strategies.
 We provide advice to new and existing marine farmers, evaluate risk for managers and help the community better understand their coastal environments and the potential for interactions in the areas they are most concerned about.
 We can advise on governance structures, and management and policy implications.

-Caption: This animation highlights the extent of IMAS research in Storm Bay, this is a 3 month snapshot of our research vessel tracks that include seafloor mapping, reef and seagrass surveys, water quality and soft sediment sampling.
+This animation highlights the extent of our research in Storm Bay.
+This is a 3 month snapshot of our research vessel tracks that include seafloor mapping, reef and seagrass surveys, water quality and soft sediment sampling.

-To achieve all of this we use a variety of interesting gear and expertise, including
+To achieve all of this we use a variety of gear and expertise, including:

-Diving - we have access to standard air based diving equipment but also Nitrox, and some very highly qualified and skilled scientific divers.
+Diving – we have access to standard air-based diving equipment along with Nitrox.
+Our team includes several highly qualified and skilled scientific divers.

-Cameras – including both diver and autonomously operated underwater cameras and videos rated across a range of depths and environmental conditions.
+Cameras – including both diver and remotely operated underwater camera and video systems rated across a range of depths and environmental conditions.

-Data loggers – from simple light and temperature loggers, to automated samplers for targeting particular situations and highly sophisticated sensors that can profile and relay real time data on oxygen levels throughout the water column and “in situ/ in fish” sensors that can directly monitor fish and environmental performance.
+Data loggers – from simple light and temperature loggers, to automated samplers for targeting particular situations, highly sophisticated sensors that can profile and relay real-time data on oxygen levels throughout the water column and 'in situ/ in fish' sensors that can directly monitor fish and environmental performance.

-Water monitoring equipment – we have a broad range of tools in this space, from state of the art field chemistry labs to older tech, but still reliable, Secchi discs and Niskin bottles.
+Water monitoring equipment – we have a broad range of tools in this space, from state-of-the-art field chemistry labs to older but still reliable tech, including Secchi discs and Niskin bottles.

-Microscopes – from the simplest magnifiers, through complex stereo microscopes, to cutting edge digital scopes where we can capture and share some very detailed photos of our bugs and beasties.
+Microscopes – from the simplest magnifiers, through to complex stereo microscopes and cutting edge digital scopes where we can capture and share highly detailed images of our bugs and beasties.

-Ecological modelling - through collaboration with colleagues at CSIRO and elsewhere we have a range of modelling tools available to look at benthic, pelagic and ecosystem processes at varying levels of complexity, and the teams to work them.
+Ecological modelling – through collaboration with colleagues at CSIRO and elsewhere, we have a range of modelling tools available to look at benthic, pelagic and ecosystem processes at varying levels of complexity, along with the experts to work them.

-If you would like to know more about our expertise on offer or can not see what you are looking for, please contact us for more information
+If you would like to know more about the expertise we can offer or cannot find what you are looking for, please contact us for more information

 Institute for Marine and Antarctic Studies